pasangsherpa/go-screen-capture/README.md

-# screen-capture
+# go-screen-capture
-> Service to capture a web page as a screenshot
+> Go microservice to capture a web page as a screenshot